m7a/lp-gmusicradio/README-draft.md

    feature provided by any of the common player applications.
 Some players offer _podcast_ support that could in theory be used to construct such a feature but even if podcasts are supported, it is expected that the user manually manages the interaction between music and podcast playback.
+I did not find any feature that encodes the semantics of “If a new podcast episode appears _while playing music_ then instead of the next song, play that episode” which would be a perfect fit for news playback...

 I checked the following playback applications to see whether they would suit my unusual requirements (see points before):